henrikdevops/DevOps-Engineer-As-a-Student/README.md

-My life as DevOps Engineer Student
+My life as a DevOps Engineer Student